Skip to main content

 Delete an extension

-To delete an extension, run the following command:
+To delete an extension, run:

 DROP EXTENSION EXTENSION_NAME;